NikeaFox/Restaurant/README.md

-A single page website made with HTML,SCSS.
+A single page website made with HTML,SCSS for a restaurant.